linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 6/Week 6 Bank Business Model, Regulation, and Accounting Rules.md

  - 2.5% of common equity can be applied when credit growth is judged to result in an unacceptable build-up of systemic risk        - If the regulator identifies the bank to be systemically important, the capital requirements are even more stringent
-- Basel III also includes a (simple) leverage ratio of equity to assets (including offbalance sheet exposures): Equity/Total assets > 3%        - Not based on risk models
+- Basel III also includes a (simple) [[Leverage Ratio|leverage ratio]] of equity to assets (including offbalance sheet exposures): Equity/Total assets > 3%        - Not based on risk models
 - Liquidity ratios
 	   - LCR (Liquidity Coverage Ratio)
 	   - NSFR (Net Stable Funding Ratio)